SEN1221TUD/Q2_2023/readme.md

 ## 1. Introduction

 Welcome to the git repository of Statistical Analysis of Choice Behaviour (part 1).
-Here, you will find notebooks for the lab sessions and the datasets.
+Here, you find notebooks for the lab sessions.
 Please review the following information carefully.

 ## 2. Description